 Milestone M.S.
 Degree Ph.D.
-Degree Committee identified and agrees to End of first semester End of first semester serve Research Topic identified End of first semester End of first semester Initial Committee Meeting, Program of Early in second semester (thesis) Early in second semester Study approved by committee and End of first semester (non-thesis) submitted to Academic coordinator Thesis/Dissertation proposal defended End of second semester End of second semester.
-Crops to committee (in the Crops degree this Students enroll in Crops511 is part of the preliminary examination for Ph.D. students, see below) th th - Course-work completed End of 4 th Semester End of 4 th Semester Oral Preliminary Exam scheduled (Ph.D.
-N/A End of 4 th or early 5 th Semester. students).
-Scheduling form submitted to Scheduling Form must be Academic Coordinator. submitted 12 work-days prior to exam.
-See Graduate School deadlines for length of time necessary between completion of preliminary examination and final Oval Dyalinainan / Evans asymptoted N/A examination.
-End of 4 th or early 5 th Semester, Oral Preliminary Exam completed (Ph.D. students) N/A End of 4 of early 5 Semester, Crops 510/Soils 501 seminars Once, Twice, first one during first year. completed (see below) Second can be final dissertation , , , , , seminar.
-Statewide tour Special Topics During first year During first or second year completed , Thesis/Dissertation Research One semester prior to expected One semester prior to expected completed graduation graduation First draft of Thesis/Dissertation At end of semester prior to At end of semester prior to submitted to advisor expected graduation. expected graduation.
+Degree Committee identified and agrees to End of first semester End of first semester serve Research Topic identified End of first semester End of first semester Initial Committee Meeting, Program of Early in second semester Early in second semester Study approved by committee and (thesis) submitted to Academic coordinator End of first semester (non-thesis) Dissertation proposal defended to N/A End of second semester.
+Crops committee (in the Crops degree this is Students enroll in Crops511 part of the preliminary examination for Ph.D. students, see below) Literature review End of third semester Al- Course-work completed End of 4 th Semester End of 4 th Semester Oral Preliminary Exam scheduled N/A End of 4 th or early 5 th Semester.
+(Ph.D. students).
+Scheduling form Scheduling Form must be submitted to Academic Coordinator. submitted 12 work-days prior to exam.
+See Graduate School deadlines for length of time necessary between completion of preliminary examination and final Onel Declination of France and added NI/A examination.
+Oral Preliminary Exam completed (Ph.D. students) N/A End of 4 th or early 5 th Semester, Crops 510/Soils 501 seminars Once.
+Twice, first one during first year. completed (see below) Second can be final dissertation seminar.
+Statewide tour Special Topics During first year During first or second year completed Thesis/Dissertation Research One semester prior to expected One semester prior to expected completed graduation graduation First draft of Thesis/Dissertation At end of semester prior to At end of semester prior to submitted to advisor expected graduation. expected graduation.
 Schedule for graduation form approved During first month of semester in During first month of semester in by committee. which student expects to which student expects to graduate. graduate.
 Intent to graduate form submitted to During first month of semester in During first month of semester in graduate school which student expects to which student expects to graduate.
-Alert CSS academic coordinator and graduate.
-During first month of semester in During first month of competer in During first month of semester in Crops or Soils graduate coordinator of intent to graduate. which student expects to which student expects to graduate.
-First draft of Thesis/Dissertation graduate.
-During second month of last During second month of last submitted to committee semester. semester.
-Committee and Advisor revisions During third month of last During third month of last incorporated into Thesis/Dissertation semester. semester.
-Final Examination scheduling form Scheduling Form must be Scheduling Form must be submitted to Academic Coordinator and submitted 12 work-days prior to submitted 12 work-days prior to Department Chair for approval. exam. exam.
+AL 1000 graduate.
+Alert CSS academic coordinator and During first month of semester in During first month of semester in Crops or Soils graduate coordinator of which student expects to which student expects to graduate. intent to graduate. graduate.
+Desire a second as 11 (1 ) First draft of Thesis/Dissertation During second month of last During second month of last submitted to committee semester. semester.
+Committee and Advisor revisions During third month of last During third month of last incorporated into Thesis/Dissertation semester.
+Semester.
+Final Examination scheduling form Scheduling Form must be Scheduling Form must be submitted to Academic Coordinator submitted 12 work-days prior to submitted 12 work-days prior to and Department Chair for approval.
+Minimum 10 work down prior to exam.
 Final draft of Thesis/Dissertation Minimum 10 work-days prior to Minimum 10 work-days prior to submitted to Committee exam. exam.
 Final Examination See Graduate School Deadlines See Graduate School Deadlines Revisions to Thesis/Dissertation Five working days after Five working days after completed and submitted to graduate examination. examination.

 School Graduation.
-If on RA/TA, eight to nine If on RA/TA, 8 -16 semesters after semesters after beginning study. beginning study (depending on whether student begins with BS or MS).
+If on RA/TA, eight to nine semesters after beginning study.
+If on RATA, 8 -16 semesters after beginning study (depending on whether student begins with BS or MS).